Squash, Sweet Potato & Mandarin Soup blends healthy vegetables, orange-y citrus notes and creamy, dairy-free coconut milk. Eye popping and luxurious.

 - 4 1/2 cup broth (vegetable or chicken)

-- 1 tbsp fresh ginger grated (or 1/2 tsp powdered ginger)
+- 1 tablespoon fresh ginger grated (or 1/2 tsp powdered ginger)

 - 4 mandarins or clementines (zest and juice)